Farrhouq/Inpt-report/README.md

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/19.png)

 In the above scans, public password lists were used for each service.
-However, in situations where we suspect the target might be using site-specific or context-relevant passwords (e.g., company names, employee names, or phrases from the website), we can generate our custom wordlists using a tool called `cewl`.
+However, in situations where we suspect the target might be using site-specific or context-relevant passwords (e.g., company names, employee names, or phrases from the website), we can generate custom wordlists using a tool like `cewl`.
 This is demonstrated below:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/20.png)